 West, John, Theatre in Australia, 1978

 The archives of J.C.
 Williamson Ltd and the collections of personal papers are housed in the Manuscript Collection.
-Finding-aids for the records of J.C.
-Williamson (MS 5783) and the papers of Sir George Tallis (MS 9522) are shelved in the Manuscripts Reading Room.
-A guide to the papers of the Tait Family (MS 309) is available on-line at http://nla.gov.au/nla.ms-ms309
+A finding aid for the papers of Sir George Tallis (MS 9522) is available online at https://nla.gov.au/nla.obj-245752432/findingaid.
+A guide to the papers of the Tait Family (MS 309) is available on-line at https://nla.gov.au/nla.obj-296709164/findingaid.

 The scores of operas, musicals and other works performed by J.C.
 Williamson are kept together as a collection within the Music Collection.
 They are arranged alphabetically by the name of the work.
 They have been catalogued as a collection and the individual works have also been catalogued.
 The call numbers have the prefix MUS JCW.
 The paintings, drawings and photographs are held in the Pictures Collection at various locations.
 The paintings and photographs in the J.C.
 Williamson archives have been catalogued individually and a large proportion of them have been digitised.
 The Viola Tait Collection has been catalogued and most items have been digitised.

 The programs, magazines and other printed ephemera are housed in the PROMPT Collection.
 They are arranged in eight sequences: bound volumes of programs and magazines, general (94 boxes, alphabetical by name of production), magazines (1927-54, 24 boxes), opera (1901-65, 17 boxes), Gilbert and Sullivan (1882-1969, 9 boxes), pantomime (4 boxes), overseas productions (1 box), and posters (27 items).
 They have been catalogued at the collection level.
-A finding-aid for the opera ephemera is available on-line at http://www.nla.gov.au/ephemera/using
+Finding aids for the performing arts programs and ephemera are available on-line at https://www.nla.gov.au/prompt/jc-williamson-theatres.